CapsuleEndoscope/EndoSLAM/README.md

 #### Prerequisities

- To use the EndoSFM, you will need to build the environment by following commend:
+You will need to build the Endo-SFMLearner environment by following commend:

 ```bash
 pip3 install -r requirements.txt